BAWAG PSK

 BAWAG P.S.K.
-(Bank für Arbeit und Wirtschaft und Österreichische Postsparkasse Aktiengesellschaft) is the fourth largest bank in Austria.
-It was formed on October 1, 2005 by the merger of the separate banks P.S.K. and BAWAG.
+Bank für Arbeit und Wirtschaft und Österreichische Postsparkasse Aktiengesellschaft is the fourth largest bank in Austria.
+It was formed on October 1, 2005 by the merger of the separate banks PSK and BAWAG.

 As of 2016, the bank serviced more than 2.5 million customers all over Austria.
 It serves Austrian retail, small business and corporate customers across the country, offering savings, payment, lending, leasing, investment, building society and insurance products and services.
 Two-thirds of the customer loans derive from Austria.
 The international activities focus on retail, corporate, commercial real estate and portfolio lending in Western developed countries.

-BAWAG P.S.K. has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.
+BAWAG PSK has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 History

 BAWAG was founded in 1922 by former Austrian Chancellor Karl Renner to extend favourable terms of credit to ordinary people, as the 'Austrian Worker's Bank'.
 The bank was forced to close in 1934, but resumed its operations post World War II in 1947.
 In 1963, it took the name of Bank für Arbeit und Wirtschaft AG, BAWAG, or, in English, 'Bank for Labour and Business Corporation'.
 Until 2006, the bank's majority shareholder was the ÖGB, the Austrian Trade Union Federation.

-P.S.K. was founded in 1883 as Austrian Postal Savings Bank by Georg Coch offering the idea of saving to broad sections of the population, to ensure the security of the deposits by investing in government bonds only as well as to provide funding for the state.
+PSK was founded in 1883 as Austrian Postal Savings Bank by Georg Coch offering the idea of saving to broad sections of the population, to ensure the security of the deposits by investing in government bonds only as well as to provide funding for the state.

-After acquiring P.S.K. by BAWAG in 2000, both banks merged to form BAWAG P.S.K. in 2005.
+After acquiring PSK by BAWAG in 2000, both banks merged to form BAWAG PSK in 2005.

-In December 2006, Cerberus Capital Management acquired BAWAG P.S.K. for reported €3.2 billion.
-In October 2017, BAWAG Group AG, the holding company of BAWAG P.S.K., became a listed company on the Vienna Stock Exchange.
+In December 2006, Cerberus Capital Management acquired BAWAG PSK for reported €3.2 billion.
+In October 2017, BAWAG Group AG, the holding company of BAWAG PSK, became a listed company on the Vienna Stock Exchange.
 Largest shareholders are Cerberus Capital Management (35.1%) and GoldenTree Asset Management (25.7%).